 Available in both Windows and Macintosh editions, EndNote is a software program that you purchase and install on your own computer.
 Current Tufts' students, faculty, researchers, and staff can arrange for an EndNote installation on their own personal computers by Tufts Technology Services (the installation must be removed if your Tufts affiliation ends).
-Tufts affiliates also can purchase institutional licenses through the Tufts On the Hub software store.
-Anyone can download a trial version from the EndNote website.
+Software licenses can be purchased from the EndNote website; through this site,you also can download a trial version.

 Note: While the Tufts Library staff provides training in, and consultation about, the general use of EndNote and compatible databases, it does not provide IT support or assistance with technical issues involving your computer, browser, or word-processing software.
 It does not provide users with EndNote licenses and EndNote is not installed in any shared computers in Tisch Library.
 For assistance with such issues, contact EndNote's own technical support.